ocaml-flambda/mopsa-ocaml/CONTRIBUTING.md

 Stable Branches
 ---------------
 The repository of MOPSA has two protected and stable branches:
-- There is one stable branch `master` containing the latest public release of MOPSA.
+- There is one stable branch `main` containing the latest public release of MOPSA.
 - The development branch `dev` contains the latest stable features of the analyzer that are planned for the next release.

 > :warning: We are not using `dev` at the moment.
-In the absence of `dev`, you should replace, in the following, `dev` with `master`.
+In the absence of `dev`, you should replace, in the following, `dev` with `main`.

 External Contributions